Dylann Roof ruled competent for sentencing

 A more comprehensive opinion is expected to follow.

-Roof's sentencing had been scheduled for Tuesday but he requested an additional day because he had been required to spend most of the previous days on the court's examination and competency hearing, according to the order.
+Roof's sentencing phase had been scheduled for Tuesday but he requested an additional day because he had been required to spend most of the previous days on the court's examination and competency hearing, according to the order.

+Earlier, Gergel issued an order that said Roof "will not attempt to approach the jury, the witness stand, or the bench," during the sentencing.

 A federal jury convicted Roof on December 15 of all charges stemming from the shooting at Emanuel African Methodist Episcopal Church.
 Roof attended a Bible study on June 17, 2015, before pulling out a pistol and killing nine people, investigators said.